brunoruviaro/ardour4-tutorial/_posts/2014-09-21-importing-audio.md

 ![Region List]({{ site.url }}/images/Ardour4_Import_To_Region_List.png)

 Once you have successfully embedded your audio files in the Region List, they should all be listed there.
 In the screenshot below, three files were imported: "*toaster\_8*", "*short-drone-mono*", and "*wheels-mono*".
-The number \[2\] right after "*toaster\_8*" indicates it is a stereo file. the other without the \[2\] are mono files.
+The number \[2\] right after "*toaster\_8*" indicates it is a stereo file.
+The other files without the number \[2\] are mono files.

 ![Toaster]({{ site.url }}/images/Ardour4_Region_List_Stereo_File.png)